naipilk/LANraragi-unraid-template/README.md

 4. Selected the Docker image from the Template dropdown.
 5. Edit the fields to your liking.
 6. Click "Create" and the Docker container will be created and started.
+7. Open the web-ui and follow the documentation to get started; https://sugoi.gitbook.io/lanraragi/basic-operations/first-steps.